Developing new food products for multinational companies. Implementing nutrition policies in the community. Analysing menus in a care home.

-If you choose the placement year degree route, you will spend Year 3 of your studies on a placement in industry.
+If you choose the sandwich year degree route, you will spend year three of your studies on a placement in industry.
 Placement learning is a key element of the course as it allows you to apply university based knowledge, skills and understanding to the real world of work.
-It also gives you an advantage when you begin looking for your first job upon graduating.
-The day-to-day demands of such an experience are both challenging and inspirational.
-Using the experience you gain whilst on placement is not only invaluable to the final year of your degree but greatly enhances your employability prospects.

 Department of Health Professions